 Even though the toxicology report revealed that the only drug detected in the man’s body was marijuana, the bath salts craze had begun, and the association between the synthetic drug and cannibalism was already set.
 A month later, the DEA was able to permanently ban both MDPV and mephedrone by defining them as Schedule I controlled substances; nearly a year after that, methylone followed suit.

 While gruesome tales of drug-fueled violence will periodically make headlines, our nation contends with the pervasive, often unexpected effects of substance abuse on a daily basis.
 Though potentially less bizarre than what’s covered in the news, many of the common mental, behavioral and medical health effects of drug use develop more subtly, but are still quite capable of devastating lives in the long run.
 Don’t let a stimulant addiction – synthetic or otherwise – come between you and a healthy, productive life.
-Call 1-888-744-0069Who Answers? to speak confidentially about substance abuse treatment options today.
+Call to speak confidentially about substance abuse treatment options today.

 Flakka’s Rise: Search Prevalence in 2015